fusion-dancing-eu/fusion-dancing-eu.github.io/content/local-scenes.md

     - Optional link to an event page
     - Example: https://awesome-fusion-social.berlin

+See the [Google Sheet for the Darmstadt socials](https://docs.google.com/spreadsheets/d/1xH5iBL0r9ex9bE934b-IPXQeCnpiV-oxsgWJVqLrzCY/edit?usp=sharing) as an example.

 ## Updating events

 You can add and update events in your Google Sheet as you please.